 Pungarehu rapids and lower Pokeka

-home local maps photo gallery
+home local maps

+Pungarehu rapids occur above and below the confluence of the Pokeka and Waitotara rivers.
 This is one of two places between Mt Messenger and Wanganui where this forest actually connects with a maintained public road (The other is one end of the Matemateaonga walkway at Kohi Saddle, 1¼ hours inland from Stratford.)

-At present two tracks leave from this road end, one to Train's hut and on, the other to Pokeka and Maungarau huts.
-The Pokeka river joins the Waitotara river 3-400 metres along the Trains track from the road end, emptying into a scenic area between two sections of these Pungarehu rapids.
+The Pokeka river joins the Waitotara river 3-400 metres along the Trains' track from the road end, emptying into a scenic area between two sections of these Pungarehu rapids.

 The junction of the Pokeka and the Waitotara